bluesatunsw/owr-502/src/main_power_hub_elec/README.md

 Power input from the battery is provided via a male XT90 connector and each of the subcircuits has a female XT60 power output connector.

 ## Switching
 Power to each of the subcircuits can be toggled by the MCU.
 Triggering the estop, a normally closed contact wired to the device, removes power from all subcircuits bypassing the control of the MCU.
 The MCU is always powered.
-As implied by their names, each channel is able to output 60A peak and 40A continuous.
+As implied by the connector name, each channel is able to output 60A peak and 40A continuous.

 Unlike other power hub devices, the switching of channels is instant (it lacks a soft start).